Note: This post was updated in February 2019

-While these resources are a great way to review skills and concepts with your students, you may need additional help — beyond the traditional in-class prep — to grab and keep their interest along the way.
-Take a look at the following Common Core test preparation strategies for inspiration on getting those young minds working in your classroom.
+When you’re reviewing skills and concepts with your students, you may need additional help — beyond the traditional in-class prep — to grab and keep their interest along the way.
+Take a look at the following Common Core test preparation activities for inspiration on getting young minds working in your classroom.

 A classroom of students sitting calmly at their desks, pouring over their practice materials, brows furrowed in concentration…well, it’s any teacher’s dream.
-It’s also a great way to get them used to the process of taking a test and will prepare them for how to behave on test day.
+It’s also a great way to get them used to the process of taking a test and prepare them for how to behave on test day.
 When students complete test preparation activities like practice worksheets or online practice, they not only feel confident with the test content, but it also removes the “unknowns” of test day and can reduce their test anxiety.

-But at the same time, it’s not going to keep them stimulated.
+You may find that, over time, practice tests aren’t enough to keep your class stimulated.
 There are many fun, nontraditional ways that you can engage your students while reinforcing your classroom instruction.
-For one, let them get out their excess energy as they demonstrate standardized testing techniques.
+Here’s your chance to let them get out their excess energy as they show what they know.

-Nothing brings out a student’s very best than a little healthy competition!
-For upper elementary and middle school students, try Common Core test preparation into an in-class game show.
-Use popular quiz show formats (think of Jeopardy®, Who Wants To Be A Millionaire?, Are You Smarter Than A 5th Grader?) to get your students racing to provide the right answers.
-If you’re crunched for time, consider enlisting your aide or other support staff to create simple PowerPoint slides for the game screens.
+Nothing brings out a student’s very best better than a little healthy competition!
+For upper elementary and middle school students, try Common Core test preparation activities like in-class game shows.
+Use popular quiz show formats (think of Jeopardy, Who Wants To Be A Millionaire?, or Are You Smarter Than A 5th Grader?) to get your students racing to provide the right answers.

-Nothing beats pencil-and-paper resources when it comes to test prep, but you can’t overlook the appeal of technology for your students.
 Publishers of printed state standards materials often offer their programs in eBook format, which is a great alternative for schools with 1:1 technology initiatives.
-There are different types of eBooks, from a standard web-based PDF to those that offer highly interactive, hands-on experiences.
+There are different types of eBooks, from standard web-based PDFs to those that offer highly interactive, hands-on experiences.

-Additionally, there are a number of Common Core apps that can be downloaded onto any mobile device for use in the classroom or even for at-home practice.
+Additionally, there are a number of Common Core apps that can be used in the classroom or for at-home practice.

 Motivation All Around

 During test day, it’s common for teachers to cover up instructional prompts that are hung throughout their classrooms.
 Use this as an opportunity to create motivational messages to your students.
 During your test prep sessions, set aside time to let your students decorate large sheets of paper with notes and drawings of encouragement to each other.